lisaong/diec/day4/README.md

 ~/diec/day4/rpi
 ```

-2. Connect the Micro:bit device, check the serial path for it **from the docker container**.
+2. Connect the Micro:bit device to the Raspberry Pi 3, check its serial path:
 ```
 ls /dev/ttyA*
 ```
 Note down the serial path, e.g. `/dev/ttyACM0`

+**Important**: the Micro:bit must be connected **before** the docker container is launched, in order for the container to find the serial device.

 3. From the Raspberry Pi 3, launch docker container
 ```
 cd ~/diec/day4/docker
 sh ./launch_docker.sh
 ```
-Note: the micro:bit must be connected **before** the docker container is launched, in order for the container to find the serial device.

 4. From the **docker container** on the Raspberry Pi, verify that the serial device can be seen:
 ```